 Other translations say, “The LORD reigns!”
 In due time, all will tremble at the sight of the Lord on His throne.
 Believers will tremble in great adoration and excitement.
 Evil will tremble in fear.
 Creation groans for this moment when it will be released to be as it was created to be.
 It waits for the Lord’s return.

 Whether the author is speaking of God currently on His heavenly throne or the time when He will return and be enthroned in Jerusalem, scholars are not sure.
 But does it matter?
-This is our God sitting on His throne, so to me, it’s both.
+Maybe it’s both.
 He is on His throne in heaven, while at the same time, He sits enthroned within His church and within the hearts of His people.
 But someday, His throne will appear on earth for all to see.

 Mighty King, lover of justice, you have established fairness.
 You have acted with justice and righteousness throughout Israel.
 Exalt the LORD our God!
 Bow low before his feet, for he is holy!
 Psalm 99:4-5 NLT

 The Lord is a mighty King, but not as in those kings or world leaders remembered in history.
 He is a just and fair King!